catseye/The-Platform/README.markdown

 like this here:

 > The current released version of The Cat's Eye Technologies Platform is
 > version 0.1.
-It was built with Funicular version 0.1 and contains
+It can be built with Funicular version 0.1 and contains
 > toolshelf version 0.1-2014.0930.

->
-> The main virtue of version 0.1 is that, for almost all of Cat's Eye
-> Technologies' software projects, there is a released version number
-> which builds on NetBSD, whose tests (if any) pass on NetBSD, and which
-> interoperates with the included versions of all the other pieces of
+All of the pieces of software that make up The Platform are interoperable;
-> software in The Cat's Eye Technologies Platform.
+that is, every piece builds successfully on NetBSD 6.1.4, and those with test suites pass all of their relevant automated tests.
+The pieces are not, however, thoroughly tested manually.

+Each version of The Cat's Eye Technologies Platform can be thought of as a "versionset" on a collection of software distributions, "frozen" at points in their development where they are all mutually compatible.

 Quick Start
 -----------

-Eventually, there will probably be a NetBSD disk image or ISO you can download with everything on it, but for now, if you want it, you'll have to build it.
+Eventually, there will probably be a NetBSD disk image or ISO that you can download with everything on it, but for now, if you want it, you'll have to build it.
+The disk image is roughly 3.6G in size, so make sure you have some free space.

 *   Install [Funicular][] (via [toolshelf][], we would suggest)
 *   Put a copy of (or a symbolic link to) the
     [NetBSD 6.1.4](http://www.netbsd.org/releases/formal-6/NetBSD-6.1.4.html)
-    install ISO for **i386**, called `NetBSD-6.1.4-i386.iso`, in this repo's root directory — since it is fairly large (314M) it is not automatically downloaded by Funicular, and you may wish to obtain it via a torrent or by some other method.
+    install ISO for i386, called `NetBSD-6.1.4-i386.iso`, in this repo's root directory — since it is fairly large (314M) it is not automatically downloaded by Funicular, and you may wish to obtain it via a torrent or by some other method.